MaybeKalle/ArchipelagoOriDE/README.md

 # Archipelago.gg -  Ori and the Blind Forest: DE
 My implementation of the [Archipelago](https://archipelago.gg) version of Ori and the Blind Forest: Definitive Edition.
 It is currently in development and **not** production ready.

-Currently this repository is just for the codebase and not for any kind of release.
+**Currently this repository is just for the codebase and not for any kind of release.
+There is no real logic and randomization implemented as of yet!**

 ### How to install the mod:
  - To install the mod I have forked and edited the code of the Unity Mod Manager made by [newman55](https://github.com/newman55).
 You can find the version modified for the mod under [MaybeKalle/unity-mod-manager](https://github.com/MaybeKalle/unity-mod-manager).
 Using this version is completely optional but comes with the config already modified and a few quality of life improvements.